the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

   item.title.toLowerCase().includes(searchTerm.toLowerCase());
 ~~~~~~~~

 One could argue which function is more readable.
 Personally I prefer the second one.
 The React ecosystem uses a lot of functional programming concepts.
-It happens often that you will use a function which returns a function (higher order functions).
+It happens often that you will use a function which returns a function (higher-order functions).
 In JavaScript ES6, you can express these more concisely with arrow functions.

 Last but not least, you have to use the defined `isSearched()` function to filter your list.
 You pass it the `searchTerm` property from your local state, it returns the filter input function, and filters your list based on the filter condition.
 Afterward it maps over the filtered list to display an element for each list item.